ravenac95/appcontainers/README.rst

             - image/ - Image overlays
             - raw/ - Raw overlays (this is not mounted nor squashed)
         - resources.json - Current state of the network resources
+        - skeletons/ - Skeleton files for use in starting, provisioning, or loading containers.
+Tempita templates can be used here and the reservation object will be passed into the context

 Possible use examples
 ---------------------